 We may automatically direct any enquiry you send to us to the most appropriate team within our group of companies based on the location of your IP address.
 We do this automatically, and without human intervention, to enable us to process and deliver a response to your enquiry within a shorter timeframe and to improve our efficiency at responding to your enquiry.
 This does not affect your legal rights.
-For the avoidance of doubt, if you are a resident of the EEA we will not transfer your enquiry to a group company located outside the EEA without your explicit consent.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.

 Purposes for Which We Process Your Data and the Legal Basis for Doing So

 We have set out below, in table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.